• Skip to primary navigation

 Caramelized squash, ricotta, spinach bacon quiche, all these ingredients together make the most delicious hearty Autumn meal. #yourguardianchef #quicherecipes #squashrecipes

-This spinach ricotta quiche is healthier than a regular quiche, ricotta is used instead of cream and the caramelized butternut squash adds a lean sweet fluffy texture without the extra fat.
-All these ingredients together make the lightest and delicious hearty Autumn meal.
+This Italian spinach ricotta pie is a luscious healthy tart where ricotta cheese is used instead of cream.
+The savory spinach filling is mixed with caramelized butternut squash to add a slightly sweet fluffy texture without the extra fat.
+The pie crust is made with pasta frolla, an Italian short-crust pastry.
+All these ingredients together make the lightest and most delicious hearty Autumn meal.

 Jump to: